craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 ![[gnol.png]]

-People with a heavy Gnoll heritage find themselves in possession of a very beastly biology and a nearly insatiable appetite.
+People with a heavy Gnoll heritage find themselves in possession of a very canaine biology and a nearly insatiable appetite.
 The origins of Gnoll people on Alaturmen are tied directly to the [[First Invasion of Orcus]].

 - You may live up to 75 years.
 - You may weigh anywhere from 140 to 240 pounds.
 - You may be anywhere from 5 to 7 feet tall.
 Your size is Medium.
 - Your base walking speed is 35 feet per round.
 - When you hit with an unarmed melee attack, you may add an additional 1d4 slashing damage to the normal damage of the attack.
+- When you reduce a creature to 0 hit points with a melee attack on your turn, you may use a bonus action to move up to half your speed and make an unarmed melee attack.

 ## Halfling